MannyP31/100-days-of-code/log.md

 11.(April 28, 2021)-DAY 11 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

 Just went to the depths of how to handle async operations with promises and did some cp on js.

+12.(April 29, 2021)-DAY 12 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Today I covered the concepts of built in modules and how to create custom backend using node js.